-- Enable participants to explore some religious beliefs that fuel stigma - Establish that religion is one of the sources of stigma - Discuss some negative attitudes of some religious leaders towards PLHIV that perpetuate stigma against PLHIV among congregations
+- Enable participants to explore religious beliefs that fuel stigma - Establish that religion is one of the sources of stigma - Discuss negative attitudes of religious leaders towards PLHIV that perpetuate stigma against PLHIV among congregations

-Exercise 1: Religious practices that stigmatize PLHIV
+Exercise: Religious practices that stigmatize PLHIV

-Step 1: Begin the exercise with a 'mock sermon,' given by a participant who play the role of a religious leader.
+Step 1: Begin the exercise with a 'mock sermon,' given by a participant who plays the role of a religious leader.
 The sermon is supposed to be one that is judgmental.
 Organize the seating arrangement of participants to look like a group role-play with everyone in a church or a mosque.